-Young people in Whitehorse can access the following services and programs.
+Young people and their families in Whitehorse can access the following services and programs.

 Youth ConneXions is Council's youth information, support and referral centre based at Centre Box Hill shopping centre.
 The centre offers a comfortable and supportive environment for young people aged 12-25 to find information and seek assistance on a range of issues.
 Services are free and include:

 Resume Writing: Youth ConneXions is running a new program for resume writing.
 From 1pm-5pm Monday to Friday (by appointment) you can book in for one-on-one assistance.
 You can bring in your current resume to be updated or start from scratch using a template from Youth ConneXions.
 We have heaps of resume tips and can also help with online applications.
 To book an appointment, call Amy on 9898 9340 or email firstname.lastname@example.org.

 Suite 2, Level 1, Box Hill Central, Box Hill